mselmasry/GraphingExcercise/README.md

 # Graphing Excercise

 *This project is a visualization for Data Gathered on Digital Divide around interent access and relevant gender gap.
-The name operation fitula is adopted from the source of information as well as the below image relevant to the project.*
+The name operation fistula is copied from the source of information as well as the below image relevant to the project.*

 Data Source is: https://data.world/makeovermonday/2020w44